A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Methods

 A distinctive property of DOCH is that the updates are monotone:

-That is, $\cH$ is guaranteed to decrease or remain the same at each iteration.
-Since $\cH$ is both continuous and coercive, the descent property~\eqref{eq:descent} ensures convergence to a limiting value.
-Furthermore, because $\cH$ is a polynomial function, we can establish that the sequence of iterates produced by DOCH is stable, in the sense that $\{\x^{(k)}\}$ converges to a limit point $\x^* \in \Re^n$.
-We additionally prove that this limit $\x^*$ is (unconditionally) a critical point of the Hamiltonian $\cH$, and under mild assumptions, is a strict local minimizer (Supplementary Note 3).
+That is, $\cH$ is guaranteed to decrease or stay constant after each iteration.
+Since $\cH$ is continuous and coercive, the descent property~\eqref{eq:descent} ensures that the sequence $\{\cH(\x^{(k)}\}$ converges to a limiting value.
+Moreover, because $\cH$ is a polynomial, we can establish that the sequence of iterates $\{\x^{(k)}\}$ converges to a limit point $\x^* \in \Re^n$.
+We (unconditionally) prove that $\x^*$ is a critical point of $\cH$, and under mild additional assumptions, that it is a strict local minimizer of $\cH$ (Supplementary Note 3).

 A natural extension of our algorithm is to incorporate acceleration into DCA~\cite{phan2018}.
-Accelerated first-order methods improve the convergence speed of traditional first-order algorithms by incorporating a momentum mechanism.
+Accelerated first-order methods improve the convergence speed of traditional first-order algorithms.
 A prominent example is Nesterov’s acceleration~\cite{Nesterov2018,2015-kingma}, which achieves the optimal convergence rate for convex problems, outperforming standard gradient descent.
 Accelerated methods preserve the simplicity and low per-iteration cost of standard first-order methods, while achieving faster convergence.
 This makes them especially effective for large-scale optimization problems.
-In our case, we apply Nesterov-style acceleration to develop the Accelerated DOCH (ADOCH) algorithm, with the main steps outlined in Algorithm~\ref{algo:ADOCH}.
+In our case, we apply Nesterov-style acceleration to develop the Accelerated DOCH (ADOCH) algorithm, with the main steps outlined in \textbf{Algorithm~2}.

-The key distinction from DOCH is the incorporation of momentum:
+The main difference with DOCH is the use of momentum.
+We extrapolate $\x^{(k)}$ using the previous update $\x^{(k-1)}$:

-where we extrapolate $\x^{(k)}$ using the previous iterate $\x^{(k-1)}$.
-The parameter $t_k$ is set following Nesterov's optimal first-order scheme~\cite{Nesterov2018}.
-To decide whether to accept the extrapolated point \(\y^{(k)}\), we evaluate the condition:
+where the sequence $\{t_k\}$ is set using Nesterov's optimal scheme~\cite{Nesterov2018}.
+To decide whether to accept the extrapolated point \(\y^{(k)}\), we check the condition

 where $q$ controls the look-back window~\cite{phan2018}.
-This Barzilai–Borwein type scheme helps the solver to escape multiple local minima of \(\cH\)~\cite{grippo2002}.
+This Barzilai–Borwein type criterion helps the method escape shallow local minima of \(\cH\) \cite{grippo2002}.
 Theoretically, a large value of $q$ ensures better acceleration and quicker convergence~\cite{wright2009}.
-If condition~\eqref{eq:BBscheme} is met, we apply the update $\x^{(k+1)} = \cT(\y^{(k)})$; otherwise, we revert back to the non-extrapolated point.
-This alternate update at \(\y^{(k)}\) instead of \(\x^{(k)}\) is the principal difference with DOCH.
+If \eqref{eq:BBscheme} holds, we update \(\x^{(k+1)} = \cT(\y^{(k)})\); otherwise, we fall back to the non-extrapolated update.
+Taking the update at \(\y^{(k)}\) rather than \(\x^{(k)}\) is the key distinction from DOCH.